Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Search/Documentation/Search.md

 ## Search module
 The search module lists provides a user interface for searching your site.
-As your users type a search term, a "quick results" display shows the titles of search terms which match your search term.
-The user clicks a result to open the page, file or other resource from your site.
+As your users type a search term, a search suggestions display shows the titles of search terms which match your search term.
+Click a search suggestion or click `Search` to display search results.

 ![Search Screenshot](Search.png)

-Users can click `Search` to display results in full.

 ![Search Screenshot](Search-Results.png)

 > The search module doesn't work on its own.
-You need to install a search provider for the search module to use to get search results.
+You need a search provider for the search module to use to get search results.
+There is a basic page search provider built in, and you can install additional search providers for an enhanced search experience.

 > Search providers are installed separately.
 The Elastic Search extension includes both a search provider and a search index manager to populate the search index.
 Some search providers may include only a search provider, or only a search index manager.
+The built-in page search provider is intended for sites which don't have a need for enhanced search, and only supports searching for pages.
+Other search providers can search module-specific content and file contents.

 You can control the presentation of the full results display in the module settings page.